jClugstor/simulation-integration/README.md

 and trying to use a few requests through the relevant parts of the stack.

 ## Usage
-Run `docker compose run --build tests`.
+Run `docker compose pull`  followed by: `docker compose run tests`.
 Once the `tests` container completes, the report is done.

 If run with UPLOAD=TRUE as an environment variable, the report will be uploaded to S3.
 Otherwise, the report is output as part of the `tests` container's logs.